ydydsnyd/mono/packages/replicache/doc/docs/concepts/how-it-works.md

 This is done by sending the client a hint that it should pull soon.
 This hint message is called a _poke_.
 The poke doesn’t contain any actual data.
 All the poke does is tell the client that it should pull again soon.

 There are many ways to send pokes.
-The [replicache-todo](/examples/todo) starter app does it using Supabase’s built-in realtime features.
-However, you can also use a push service like PusherJS or a hand-rolled websocket.
+For example, the [replicache-todo](/examples/todo) starter app does it using Server-Sent Events.
+However, you can also use Web Sockets, or a push service like [Pusher](https://pusher.com/).

 ### Conflict Resolution